vuejs/docs/src/api/composition-api.md

 ```

 ::: warning
-`markRaw` and the shallowXXX APIs below allow you to selectively opt-out of the default deep reactive / readonly conversion and embed raw, non-proxied objects in your state graph.
+`markRaw` and the shallowXXX APIs below allow you to selectively opt-out of the default deep reactive/readonly conversion and embed raw, non-proxied objects in your state graph.
 They can be used for various reasons:

 - Some values simply should not be made reactive, for example a complex 3rd party class instance, or a Vue component object.